DUNE-DAQ/docs/docs/packages/serialization/README.md

 DUNE_DAQ_SERIALIZE_NON_INTRUSIVE(ns, MyType, some_int, some_string, some_vector);
 ```

-A complete example, showing both intrusive and non-intrusive strategies, can be found in [`non_moo_type.cxx`](./test/apps/non_moo_type.cxx).
+A complete example, showing both intrusive and non-intrusive strategies, can be found in [`serialization_simple_test.cxx`](./test/apps/serialization_simple_test.cxx).

-Full instructions for serializing arbitrary types with `nlohmann::json` are available [here](https://nlohmann.github.io/json/features/arbitrary_types/) and for `msgpack`, [here](https://github.com/msgpack/msgpack-c/wiki/v2_0_cpp_packer).
+Full instructions for serializing arbitrary types with `msgpack` are available [here](https://github.com/msgpack/msgpack-c/wiki/v2_0_cpp_packer).
 These include instructions for (de)serializing classes that are not default-constructible.
+Several custom serializers have been implemented, such as [Fragment_serialization.hpp](https://github.com/DUNE-DAQ/dfmessages/blob/develop/include/dfmessages/Fragment_serialization.hpp) in `dfmessages`.

 ## Design notes

 Choice of serialization methods: there are many, many libraries and formats for serialization/deserialization, with a range of tradeoffs.
-I chose `nlohmann::json` and `msgpack` to get one human-readable format, and one faster binary format. `nlohmann::json` is chosen as the library for the human-readable format since it was already being used in DUNE DAQ code.
-For the binary format, I wanted a library that allows serialization of arbitrary types, rather than requiring types to be specified in, eg the library's DSL (this rules out, eg, `protobuf`).
+For the binary format, we wanted a library that allows serialization of arbitrary types, rather than requiring types to be specified in, eg the library's DSL (this rules out, eg, `protobuf`).
 We may have to revisit that requirement if we find that `msgpack` does not meet performance requirements.

 -----